How Will Dropping Rates Impact Your Finances

 The bottom line

-The Fed’s rate cut is a welcome change of pace from years of elevated rates, and lower rates have the potential to impact several aspects of your financial health, from your mortgage to your investment accounts.
+The Fed’s second rate cut signals a continued departure from the elevated interest rates of years past.
+And lower rates have the potential to impact several aspects of your financial health, from your mortgage to your investment accounts.

 No matter how you plan to adjust to the rate cut, a Northwest Bank financial professional can help you understand your options and find the best next steps for you.